 Every business dreams of a pipeline of well-qualified inbound leads that land in their sales team's laps.
-The reality, of course, is that go-to-market teams still need to take an active role in pushing their companies to new heights of growth.
+The reality is that go-to-market teams still need to take an active role in pushing their companies to new heights of growth.

 Here's how to effectively execute outbound lead generation, with examples and definitions to get you started on a new or refreshed strategy.